 - Crack the eggs into a medium-sized bowl and whisk them together.
 Then pour the beaten eggs over the sausage vegetable mix, and reduce the temperature to medium-low.

 - Stir the eggs occasionally until they have cooked through.
 Taste and add salt and pepper if desired.

 - Heat the tortillas in the microwave or in a skillet until they are warm.

 - Assemble the burritos by placing two tablespoons of the sausage and scrambled egg mixture onto the middle of each tortilla.

 - Tear one slice of cheese into two even portions, then place the cheese halves end-to-end on top of the sausage mixture, and fold the tortillas.

 You could modify this recipe in several different ways, here are a few of my top suggestions.

-- Swap the sausage for chorizo or chicken sausage.
+- Swap the sausage for chorizo, chicken sausage, or turkey sausage.

-- Swap the American cheese for Pepper Jack cheese.
+- Swap the American cheese for Cheddar or Pepper Jack cheese.